 Using video can be as simple or as complex as your listing demands.
 For some listings, posting a quick walkthrough will be enough to suffice.
 However, on others, you may require drone footage to show the expanse of the property, particularly when it involves large parcels of land or multiple buildings.
 Be sure that you always post video not only to your listing itself but to your social media account.

 Instagram is a wonderful platform to give potential customers an inside look into your newest listing and a sense of exclusivity.
-To learn more about how to navigate Instagram like a pro, see our article on Instagram for Realtors.
+To learn more about how to navigate Instagram like a pro, see our article on Instagram for Real Estate Agents.

 9. Re-evaluate Your Real Estate Goals & Expenditures Every Six Months